magento/devdocs/src/cloud/release-notes/ece-release-notes.md

 **Environment variable updates**–

--  {:.new}Added a `SKIP_COMPOSER_DUMP_AUTOLOAD` build variable.
-Setting the variable to `true` stops Magento from running the `composer dump-autoload` command during a Cloud Docker installation.
-The variable is only relevant to Cloud Docker containers with writable file systems.
-In such cases, skipping the command can prevent errors from other commands trying to access code from the deleted `generated` directory.<!--MCLOUD-6939-->
+-  {:.new}Added the `SKIP_COMPOSER_DUMP_AUTOLOAD` build variable.
+Setting the variable to `true` stops Magento from running the `composer dump-autoload` command during a {{ site.data.var.mcd-prod }} installation.
+The variable is only relevant to {{ site.data.var.mcd-prod }} containers with writable file systems.
+In such cases, skipping the command prevents errors from other commands trying to access code from the deleted `generated` directory.<!--MCLOUD-6939-->

 ## v2002.1.2
 *Release date: August 5, 2020*<br/>